Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 Input keywords
 ..............

-This section describes the input to the Stochastic-CASSCF method in the OpenMolcas program.
+This section describes the input to the Stochastic-CASSCF method in the |openmolcas| program.
 Two input keywords are strictly required in the :program:`RASSCF` module for activating the Stochastic-CASSCF:

 .. class:: keywordlist